 Dr. Menashe tried to prepare me for the rigors of IL-2 treatment, including unpleasant side effects, and potential hazards.
 He emphasized that I would have to establish eligibility by passing tests that prove my health was strong enough to withstand the treatment.
 By presenting it in this way, I started to see the treatment as a challenge to be surmounted.

 Because Dr. Menashe specializes in lymphoma, leukemia, and myeloma, not melanoma, he referred me to Brendan Curti, MD, who specializes in treatments for kidney cancer and melanoma.
-Dr. Curti was in full accord with Dr. Menashe’s recommendation, and was admitted for IL-2 treatment.
+Dr. Curti was in full accord with Dr. Menashe’s recommendation, and I was admitted for IL-2 treatment.
 Fortunately, as treatment progressed, scans revealed that my immune system was responding to stimulation by shrinking the melanoma.
-Treatment continued for six week-long hospital stays over an 8 month duration.
+Treatment continued for six week-long hospital stays over an 8-month duration.
 Two years later, I remain in stable condition.

 Since my treatment, I’ve learned that IL-2 is often not recommended nor offered to patients with advanced metastatic melanoma.
 Many medical centers do not offer this treatment, and tend to talk their patients out of transferring to a medical center that does.
 They argue IL-2 treatment requires hospitalization, has unpleasant side effects, and frequently does not work.

 Dr. Curti agrees with the rationale, but reaches a more nuanced conclusion.
-The record of all cases of metastatic melanoma and renal cell carcinoma treated with IL-2 at Providence Cancer Center demonstates complete or partial response for 28% of the patients.
-IL-2 offers a fighting chance for durable response, which hasn’t yet been proven for the newer treatments.
+The record of all cases of metastatic melanoma and renal cell carcinoma treated with IL-2 at Providence Cancer Center demonstrates complete or partial response for 28% of the patients.
+IL-2 offers a fighting chance for a durable response, which hasn’t yet been proven for the newer treatments.
 IL-2 is a rigorous treatment that requires a high-level of expertise from the doctors and nurses who administer it.
-Doctors and medical centers which are not fully prepared, should not attempt it.
+Doctors and medical centers that are not fully prepared, should not attempt it.
 For patients fortunate to have access and the strength to qualify for IL-2, it’s still the best first-line treatment.